 By implementing CSR practices, enterprises can improve their ability to retain their most qualified employees.
-This category of employees, according to Donate and Guadamillas (2011), is necessary for maintaining the positions of leadership and management and the improvement of innovation capacity.
+This category of employees, according to Donate and Guadamillas (2011), is necessary for maintaining the positions of leadership and management and the improvement of innovation capacity (Surroca et al, 2010).
 A recent study tries to investigate the above relationship by including mediating variables.
 In the light of the above discussion, the following hypothesis is formulated:

 H2: CSR activities positively influence innovations of SMEs.